Holzschneider/Swinger/README.md

 # Swinger
-An incomplete and inconsistent collection of fancy custom javax.swing-components only mac users ever missed.
+An incomplete and inconsistent collection of fancy custom javax.swing-components only mac users ever missed!